If you walked into my house you would quickly notice my favourite fibre. My carpet, chairs, clothes, blankets, duvet inner.

 I love wool.

 When done right, wool is an incredible sustainable fibre that outshines its synthetic alternatives.
-Wool is naturally odour, stain, flame and wrinkle resistant, has a lifetime of more than 50% longer than cotton, requires less washing and is incredibly beautiful to wear!
+Wool is naturally odour, stain, flame and wrinkle resistant, has a lifetime of more than 50% longer than cotton, requires less washing and is incredibly beautiful to wear.

 Woollen garments are a wardrobe staple for most of us and as we enter the cooler months it’s important we care for our winter woolies with the respect they deserve.